whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/Where’s the Urgency on the Adderall Shortage.md

 author: Benjamin Hart
 ---

-# Where’s the Urgency on the Adderall Shortage?
+# Where’s The Urgency on the Adderall Shortage?

 > ## Excerpt
 > Speaking with ADHD expert Dr. David Goodman about the severe shortage of adderall and similar medications around the country, which has wreaked havoc on the lives of ADHD sufferers.